ismailmubarik/AWS-SAA-C02-Course/12-RDS/notes.md

 - Promotion cannot be reversed
 - Global availability improvements provides global resilience by using cross region replication

+Important: If it mentions Asynchronous it probably means Read Replicas.
+It can only have 5 replicas.
+Only provides Read scaling not write scaling
 ### Amazon Aurora

 Aurora architecture is VERY different from RDS.
 At it's heart it uses a